aws-observability/observability-best-practices/docs/en/guides/operational/adot-at-scale/operating-adot-collector.md

 The OTEL Collector can be configured to expose metrics in Prometheus Exposition Format by simply adding the `telemetry` section to the `service` pipeline.
 The collector also can expose its own logs to stdout.

-More details on telemetry configuration can be found in the [Open Telemetry documentation here.](https://opentelemetry.io/docs/collector/configuration/#service)
+More details on telemetry configuration can be found in the [OpenTelemetry documentation here.](https://opentelemetry.io/docs/collector/configuration/#service)

 Sample telemetry configuration for the collector.